KKKKKKKKadet/PINN-in-Pytorch/README.md

 Continuous Time Inference of Burgers' Equation.
 Cuda version and CPU version.

+Cuda version updated, bugs fixed. - 08/06/2021 21:36

 Existing Issues:

-A. Loss not converging well, especially the part on boundaries.
+#A. Loss not converging well, especially the part on boundaries.

-B. Currently the optimizer L-BFGS-B as stated in Raissi's paper is not available.
+#B. Currently the optimizer L-BFGS-B as stated in Raissi's paper is not available.

+Issues solved, Cuda version could reproduce Raissi's result quite well, at least visually. :)))

 Discussion and Critics are welcomed.